From: Vitor Valeri

 Spotify will raise its subscription prices in 2026, according to Reuters.
 The popular music streaming service could become more expensive than platforms such as Apple Music and Tidal, which charge the same price for the individual monthly subscription tier.
 With this in mind, I decided to write this article showing ways to create a local music library.

-A local music library is a collection of folders containing albums or playlists.
-Inside each folder are audio files of the tracks in formats such as MP3, FLAC, and WAV, for example.
+A local music library is a set of folders containing albums or playlists.
+Each folder includes audio files of tracks in formats such as, for example, MP3, FLAC, and WAV.

-By having music stored locally on a microSD card or on a device’s internal storage (for example, an SSD or HDD), you gain the following advantages:
+When you store music locally on a microSD card or on the internal storage unit (e.g., SSD or HDD) of a device, you gain the following advantages:

-• You don’t rely on an internet connection to play your music.
+• You do not depend on an internet connection to play your music.

-• The ability to listen to tracks that are not available on streaming services.
+• You can listen to tracks that are not available on streaming services.

-• Always having access to your music, since streaming services depend on licensing agreements to make albums available on their platforms, and there is a chance that tracks may disappear from the app at some point.
+• You always have access to your music, since streaming services rely on licensing agreements to make albums available on their platforms, and there is a possibility that tracks may disappear from the app at some point.

-To create a local music library legally, you can:
+To create a local music library in a legal manner, you can:

-• Purchase CDs and rip (extract) the music into formats such as FLAC, WAV, or MP3, for example.
+• Purchase CDs and rip (extract) the tracks into formats such as FLAC, WAV, or MP3, for example.

 • Buy albums and tracks from online stores that sell music files in formats such as MP3, FLAC, and WAV.